-- The evolutionary generations required increases with the length of the communication string. - The capture performance of grown predators is comparable to the performance of the equivalent non-grown predators, but requires significantly less evolution time.
+- As the length of the communication string increases, the capture time decreases.
+However, the best capture performance of GaPredator(1) against the Random prey is comparable to the best performance of GaPredator(2) and GaPredator($1 \rightarrow 2$), which indicates that a communication string of length 1 was sufficient against the Random prey. - The evolutionary generations required increases with the length of the communication string. - The capture performance of grown predators is comparable to the performance of the equivalent non-grown predators, but requires significantly less evolution time.
 Thus, incrementally increasing the language size is an effective coarse-to-fine method which reduces the search time. - The evolved communicating predators perform better than all previously published work to our knowledge.
-A previous work whose experimental setup is most similar to our work is perhaps Haynes and Sen [10], although their setup makes the predators' job easier because they are allowed to move more frequently than the prey.
-Haynes and Sen and other previous work [12] on similar preys report results as a percentage of trials that lead to capture, whereas the results reported here show 100% capture rate when the predators are allowed to communicate.
+A previous work whose experimental setup is most similar to our work is perhaps Haynes and Sen [7], although their setup makes the predators' job easier because they are allowed to move more frequently than the prey.
+Haynes and Sen and other previous work [9]